lefticus/emptycrate/_includes/training.md

  * High level threading constructs
  * The impact of `decltype(auto)` on coding standards

-## Best Practices For the Library Author
+## Best Practices 2

+Best Practices 2 picks up with the first Best Practices class leaves off, with a deeper focus on issues that affect library developers and other shared code in the organization.

-Library developers write code that affects the entire organization.
-It is particularly important that their code be efficient at both compile time and run time.
+It is particularly important that this code be efficient at both compile time and run time.
 It is equally important that the code be proven and maintainable.

  * *Time*: 4 hours
  * *Prerequisites*: The "Best Practices" class or equivalent knowledge